leniero/leniero/README.md

 I'm a Brazilian/Italian developer and designer based in London.
 I combine arts with software development to craft engaging digital experiences.

 👨‍💻 **Currently working on:**
-- [ANDROMEDA](https://github.com/leniero/Andromeda), a web app that captures and visualises emotional states with a unique eCloud interface.
+- [ANDROMEDA](https://github.com/leniero/Andromeda), a web app that captures and visualises emotional states.
-- [GMAG](https://www.leandro-niero.com/pages/gmag.html), an AI-powered art project that preserves and revamps the aesthetics of Brazilian queer history.
+- [GMAG](https://www.leandro-niero.com/pages/gmag.html), an AI-powered art project that preserves and reinterprets Brazilian queer history.

 🎓 **Education:**
 - MA in Computational Arts from Goldsmiths University of London